site logo

 Before Antietam

-From Norwich, he enlisted as a Sergeant in Rifle Company D, 3rd Connecticut Infantry for 90 days' service on 25 April 1861, was promoted to First Lieutenant on 20 May, although he was not mustered at that rank, and mustered out with his Company on 12 August.
+From Norwich, going by Edward, he enlisted as a Sergeant in Rifle Company D, 3rd Connecticut Infantry for 90 days' service on 25 April 1861, was promoted to First Lieutenant on 20 May, although he was not mustered at that rank, and mustered out with his Company on 12 August.
 He enrolled again, on 27 August 1861, and mustered as Captain, Company D, 8th Connecticut Infantry on 21 September.
 He was appointed Major of the regiment on 28 March 1862.

 On the Campaign